TobyCeballos/odin_docs/docs/transactions/purchase-invoices.md

 ## Creating Purchase Invoices

-If you have set up your Frappe Books with Accounts, Taxes, Purchase Items, and Suppliers, creating a Purchase Invoice is as simple as it gets.
+If you have set up your OdinPOS with Accounts, Taxes, Purchase Items, and Suppliers, creating a Purchase Invoice is as simple as it gets.

 First navigate to the Purchase Invoices page